yhdchoi/spring_cloud_msa/README.md

 info.app.author=Daniel Choi
 ```

-## Kafka

-Kafaka has been implemented for ordering service since Kafka is designed for handling large volumes of data with minimal
-latency.

-## RabbitMQ

-RabbitMQ has been implemented for Notification service since RabbitMQ is versatile and flexible, supporting
-multi-protocols.

 ## Load Balancer

 For communicating between each services

 ## Rest Template

-For the synchronous communication between Video-Catalog service and Video-Stream service, I have implemented Rest Template.
+For the synchronous communication between Video-Catalog service and Video-Stream service, I have implemented Rest
+Template.

 ```java